Stone of Scone

-The Stone of Scone (/ˈskuːn/; An Lia Fàil, meaning Stone of Destiny, also called clach-na-cinneamhuinn; Stane o Scone) is an oblong block of red sandstone that was used in the coronation of Scottish monarchs until the 13th century when it was plundered by Edward I during the First War of Scottish Independence and taken to England.
+The Stone of Scone (/ˈskuːn/; An Lia Fàil, meaning Stone of Destiny, also called clach-na-cinneamhuinn; Stane o Scone) is an oblong block of red sandstone that was used in the coronation of Scottish monarchs until the 13th century when it was seized by Edward I during the First War of Scottish Independence and taken to England.
 Thereafter, it was used in the coronation of English and later British monarchs.

 It is considered an ancient symbol of the Scottish monarchy and the Kingdom of Scotland, with its first recorded use being in 1249 for the coronation of Alexander III of Scotland.
 The Stone measures 26 × 16+3/4 × 10+1/2 in and weighs approximately 336 lb.
 A cross is roughly incised on one surface, and an iron ring at each end aids with transport.
 Monarchs sat on the Stone of Scone itself, until a wooden platform was added to the Coronation Chair in the 17th century.

-The artefact was originally kept at the Scone Abbey (now ruined) in Scone, near Perth.
+The artefact was originally kept at the Scone Abbey, now ruined, in Scone, near Perth.
 In 1296, the forces of Edward I of England captured it during Edward's invasion of Scotland.
-The Stone has been used in the coronation of English monarchs and British monarchs for over 500 years.
+The Stone has been used in the coronation of English and British monarchs for over 500 years.
 In 1996, the stone was returned to Scotland, and kept in Edinburgh Castle with the Honours of Scotland.
 The stone remains property of the Crown, with Crown Estate Scotland, an executive agency of the Scottish Government responsible for the stone in the rights of the monarch.
 It is transported to London for use at coronations under the supervision of the Keeper of the Great Seal of Scotland.
-Since March 2024, it has been on permanent public display in Perth.
+Since March 2024, it has been on permanent public display in Perth Museum, Perth, Scotland.